Lewis Bates

 January 2024 - May 2024

-Deployed security fixes to comply with competition requirements for a large embedded C/C++ code base.
+Deployed security fixes to comply with competition requirements of a supply chain security solution for microcontrollers on a medical device.

 Researched, tried, debugged and attempted to properly implement various methods for defensive and offensive measures within embedded systems.

-Used version control software Git/GitHub to test and deploy possible bug fixes and make improvements across a team of.
+Used version control software Git/GitHub to test and deploy possible bug fixes and make improvements across a team of 7 team members.

 Debugged hardware issues using the MAX7800FTHR as the target hardware.

-Read I2C data streams through logic anlayzers to gain Password Hashes, replacement tokens, and User PINs.
+Read I2C data streams through logic analyzers to gain Password Hashes, replacement tokens, and User PINs.

 MITRE Embedded System CTF Competition (ECTF) – Hardware Engineer